a-castellano/pandoc_resume/resume.md

      - **Improve our tool**.
 I've contributed to improve SaltStack states and pillar in order to make our projects management more efficient and easier to mantain.

-     - **Tegnologies and Languages used**: Nginx, Haproxy, Varnish, Sensu, ProFTPd, Keepalived, Pyhton, Bash, etc...
+     - **Technologies and Languages used**: Nginx, Haproxy, Varnish, Sensu, ProFTPd, Keepalived, Pyhton, Bash, etc...

 Oct 2015 - Nov 2016
 :   **DevOps at MicromaxStudio S.L.**